hiphapa/blogs.snap-ci.com/_posts/2014-07-22-why-snapci-and-travisci-are-not-the-same-thing.markdown

 ## Continuous Integration (CI) and Continuous Delivery (CD)

-Often times, these two mixed together on when people talk about them, but that is perhaps because there is a dependency between them.
-One cannot practice Continuous Delivery without first practicing Continuous Integration.
-Still, these are two different concepts, in short:

 The two terms often get mixed together in people's mind and speech.
 Perhaps this is due to the dependency between them.
 You can't practice Continuous Delivery without first having a strong discipline around Continuous Integration.
 However, these are two very different concepts.
 In short:

-* Continuous Integration - the automated build and test of your software when a change is made by anyone on the team, with all work on a happening on a shared branch (aka master)
+* Continuous Integration - the automated build and test of your software when a change is made by anyone on the team, with all work happening on a shared branch (aka master)
 * Continuous Delivery - the ability to keep your software shippable at any point in time.
 This is usually made possible by having a rigorous set of automated tests and robust automated deployment scripts and tools.

 ## Snap-(CI) and Travis-(CI)?
 What's the difference?